deepflowio/docs/translate/translated/07-integration/02-input/04-log/02-vector.md

 ## Collect Logs

 After installing Vector, we can use the [Kubernetes_Log](https://vector.dev/docs/reference/configuration/sources/kubernetes_logs/) module to collect logs from Pods deployed in Kubernetes.
 Since DeepFlow has already learned the relevant Labels and Annotations of Pods in Kubernetes through the AutoTagging mechanism, the log stream can be sent without this part to reduce transmission volume.
-The sample configuration is as follows:
+Here is an example configuration:

 ```yaml
 sources: